andykongslalom/copilot-bootcamp-lesson-5/.github/steps/5-1-checkout-code-refactoring.md

 ### Success Criteria

 To complete this exercise successfully, ensure that:
-   - A new `feature/code-refactoring` branch is pushed based on the branch `lesson-5-start`
+   - A new `feature/code-refactoring` branch is pushed based on the branch `main`

 If you encounter any issues, you can:
 - Double check that the newly pushed branch is called `feature/code-refactoring`